Tom Hudson

 A few things to know before we speak.

-I do not recommend before I understand.
+I diagnose before I recommend.

 The work does not get handed off.